neyugnnaot/TextGame/README.md

 # TextGame
-A simple text-based RPG written in Java
+A simple text-based RPG written in Java.
+Put to the side for now.